 Measure verification shall be explicitly included as an addendum to the Certificate of Compliance to be filed pursuant to 2022 Title 24 Section 10-103.

-19.04.135 Requirement for additions and alterations - Local amendments to 2022 CALGreen California Green Building Standards Code.
+19.04.135 Requirements for Electric Vehicle Infrastructure - Local amendments to 2022 CALGreen California Green Building Standards Code.

-Pursuant to §19.04.010(9), the county has adopted the 2022 edition of the California Green Building Standards Code known as California Code of Regulations, Part 11 of Title 24 (herein referred to as CALGreen Code with additions, and deletions as provided in this subchapter.
+Pursuant to §19.04.010(9), the county has adopted the 2022 edition of the California Green Building Standards Code known as California Code of Regulations, Part 11 of Title 24 (herein referred to as CALGreen Code), including Division A4.6 for Tier 1 with additions, and deletions as provided in this subchapter.
+Requirements are outlined by project type in Table 1 of Chapter 19.04.140, Marin County Code.

-The provisions of this subchapter shall constitute local amendments to the cross-referenced provisions of the 2022 CALGreen Code, and shall be deemed to replace the cross-referenced sections of said Code with the respective provisions set forth in this subchapter.
+The provisions of this subchapter shall constitute local amendments to the cross-referenced provisions of the 2022 CALGreen Code and shall be deemed to replace the cross-referenced sections of said Code with the respective provisions set forth in this subchapter.

-Section 202 of Chapter 2 of the 2022 CALGreen Code is hereby amended as underlined:
+Section 202 of Chapter 2 of the 2022 CALGreen Code is hereby amended as underlined and struck through:

+Automatic Load Management System (ALMS).
+A control system designed to manage load across one or more electric vehicle supply equipment (EVSE), circuits, panels and to share electrical capacity and/or automatically manage power at each connection point.
+ALMS systems shall be designed to deliver no less than 3.3 kVa (208/240 volt, 16-ampere) to each EV Capable, EV Ready or EVCS space served by the ALMS, and meet the requirements of California Electrical Code Article 625.
+The connected amperage to the building site for the EV charging infrastructure shall not be lower than the required connected amperage per California Green Building Standards Code, Title 24 Part 11.

+Direct Current Fast Charging (DCFC).
+A parking space provided with electrical infrastructure that meets the following conditions:

+A minimum of 48 kVa (480 volt, 100-ampere) capacity wiring.

+Electric vehicle supply equipment (EVSE) located within three (3) feet of the parking space providing a minimum capacity of 80-ampere.

-Electric Vehicle Charging Station.
+Electric Vehicle Charging Station (EVCS).
 One or more electric vehicle charging spaces served by electric vehicle charger(s) or other charging equipment allowing charging of electric vehicles.
 Electric vehicle charging stations are not considered parking spaces.
-For purposes of determining compliance with accessibility requirements, when the permitted length of time a vehicle may occupy an electric vehicle charging station differs from the permitted duration of stay in publicly accessible parking spaces in the same parking area, electric vehicle charging stations are not considered parking spaces.
-When the permitted duration of stay in a space served by electric vehicle charger(s) is the same as other publicly accessible parking spaces in the same parking area, EVCS may be considered parking spaces.
-The EVCS need not be reserved exclusively for electric vehicle charging.
+A parking space that includes installation of electric vehicle supply equipment (EVSE) at an EV Ready space.
+An EVCS space may be used to satisfy EV Ready space requirements.
+EVSE shall be installed in accordance with the California Electrical Code, Article 625.